Baltimore Orioles: Washington Nationals

-The Orioles have a burgeoning regional rivalry with the nearby Washington Nationals nicknamed the Beltway Series or Battle of the Beltways.
-Baltimore currently leads the series with a 48–38 record over the Nationals.
+The Orioles have a minor regional rivalry with the nearby Washington Nationals nicknamed the Beltway Series or Battle of the Beltways.
+Baltimore currently leads the series with a 55–39 record over the Nationals.
+They have divisional rivals within the American League East, predominately with the New York Yankees in the past and in more recent years with the Toronto Blue Jays.